-The MA degree is usually a stepping stone to the PhD.
-In rare cases, we admit students to pursue only the MA, usually associated with a teaching career in non-research-oriented colleges.
-Also, some students leave the program with the MA.
-We address that career path in the rest of this document.
-Overall responsibility for the MA program rests with the Graduate Studies Committee (GSC), consisting of all faculty and some research scientists who frequently direct research projects.
+Overall responsibility for the PhD program rests with the Graduate Studies Committee (GSC), consisting of all faculty and some research scientists who frequently direct research projects.
 The Executive Committee of the GSC (GSCEC) provides oversight across the program, led by the Chair of the GSC.
 The GSCEC is composed of the Chair of the GSC, the Graduate Advisor and the Assistant Graduate Advisor, with the Chair and Associate Chair of the department as ex-officio members.

 The most direct responsibility for the education and assessment of each graduate student lies with the Research Supervisor.
 The Research Supervisor is a member of the GSC chosen by the student during the first year.
 The student can change supervisors.
-Secondary responsibility lies with the 2nd Year Project Committee, formed during the first year.
+Secondary responsibility lies with the 2nd Year Project Committee, formed during the first year and replaced after the qualifying exam by the PhD Committee.
 Assessments by the Research Supervisor and the committee of progress are provided to the GSCEC, and these provide information for the overall assessment of the program.

-During the two years of the MA program, students take courses in addition to performing research.
+During the first two years and perhaps beyond, students take courses in addition to performing research.
 The Chair of the GSCEC oversees and evaluates the curriculum and assigns instructors.
 The Graduate Advisor oversees individual student progress in classes and research.
 Together, the Chair of the GSCEC and the Graduate Advisor assess the success of the program, in consultation with the Chair of the Department.
 Changes to the program are made by vote of the full GSC, which meets at least once per semester.

-Performance of students is measured against program goals in two main ways: performance in classes; annual meetings of the students' $2^{nd}$ Year Project Committee, and performance on a qualifying exam taken at the end of the second year.
+Performance of students is measured against program goals in three main ways: performance in classes; annual meetings of the students' 2nd Year Project Committee or PhD Committee; performance on a qualifying exam taken at the end of the second year, and performance at the dissertation defense, taken at the end of the program.
 The qualifying exam is made up of four sections: written report/thesis, public presentation, oral exam by committee and course work review.
+The dissertation defense is made up of three sections: written dissertation, public presentation and oral defense of the thesis.
 For each of these, cognizant faculty members provide quantitative and/or narrative assessments.
 These are assimilated into assessments of program success in the outcomes listed below.
 Adjustments to the program can be made based on these assessments.
-The detailed policies, rules, schedule and curriculum of the graduate program are described in a document called The Graduate Astronomy A-Z, or the A-Z for short.
-Annual adjustments to the A-Z are made by vote of the GSC, and major reviews and changes typically occur every 5 years.
+The detailed policies, rules, schedule and curriculum of the graduate program are described in a document called The Graduate Astronomy A-Z, or the A-Z. Annual adjustments to the A-Z are made by vote of the GSC, and major reviews and changes typically occur every 5 years.
 Details of implementation can be changed by the GSCEC.